jamesshore/quixote/ROADMAP.md

 ```

 ## To Do
-* Can't pass Mocha's 'done' to Frame.create() because it assumes the frame is an error
-* Frame tests need to clean up after themselves; a lot of them create a frame without destroying it
 * Document Safari performance issue when window is hidden
-* Rename `Frame` to `QFrame`?
 * How do we use ensure.signature without creating a circular dependency?
-* Should frame.remove() cause additional frame method calls to fail fast?
 * Should frame.toDomElement() cause frame.reset() to fail fast (because it can't guarantee a safe reset)?